What Is a Neurosurgeon?

 Neurosurgeons are medical specialists who treat injuries, diseases, and congenital disorders of the brain and spinal cord.
 They perform surgical procedures to treat and heal a variety of conditions, such as tumors, blood clots, and traumatic injuries.
 One of many neurosurgeon qualifications includes the capability to remain calm and focused in life-or-death situations.
 They are often required to work on call to fulfill emergency care needs.

-|Experience||A year-long internship plus a 6- to 8-year neurosurgical residency is required**|
+|Experience||A year-long internship plus a six- to eight-year neurosurgical residency is required|

-|Licensure and Certification||A license is required to practice medicine; voluntary certifications exist and can expand career opportunities*|
+|Licensure/Certification||A license is required to practice medicine; voluntary certifications available|

-|Key Skills||Strong communication and leadership skills, organizational and problem-solving skills, empathy, compassion, patience, dexterity, physical stamina, knowledge of brain and spinal cord anatomy|
+|Key Skills||Strong communication and leadership skills; organizational and problem-solving skills; empathy, compassion, and patience; dexterity and physical stamina; knowledge of brain and spinal cord anatomy|

 Sources: *U.S. Bureau of Labor Statistics, American Association of Neurological Surgeons